 Getting started with Hotspot Shield Elite can be done in two ways.
-You can pay via the website, in which case you’ll submit payment through a PayPal or another third party payment platform.
+You can pay via the website, in which case you’ll submit payment through PayPal or another third-party payment platform.
 Note that you’re not asked to submit any other personal information.
 However, if you’d like to use this paid account across multiple devices, you’ll need to provide an email address and create a password.

 The other option, if you’re only using Hotspot Shield with a mobile device, is to pay through the app.
 In this case, payment will be through Google or Apple.
 This is not a common option among VPN providers and may be welcome news to some users looking for convenience and limiting the number of parties they provide their email address to.